pupilfirst/playbook/10-faq.md

    From prior experience, it takes at least 5 years for a young founding team to achieve traction.
 We'd like to be invested in your success for the duration.

    Unlike other incubators or seed accelerators, we do not take equity up-front which results in a permanent commitment.
 Instead, we focus on adding value through a period of 5 years, & only accepting equity when you achieve a funding milestone.
+<cite id="q4-5"></cite>
+5. If I get hired through SV.CO, for how long do I have to pay 10% of my annual salary?

+   This is described in Clause 2.1 of [Legal Agreement with Founders](http://www.slideshare.net/svlabs/service-agreement-with-promoters)

+   For the first year only.
+We realize this is ambiguous in the current agreement & we commit to revising this clause in a future version.

 ---
 [^1]: All questions are from the point of view of the founders.